 7 - Burial of Jesus.

-The rosary comes in a handmade rosary pouch for you to store it in, along with a card with the meditation and reading for each Sorrow.
+The rosary comes in a handmade rosary pouch for you to store it in, along with a leaflet with the meditation and reading for each Sorrow.

 Click this link to see the Our Lady of Sorrow Collection.